Our usual opening dates are from March 1 to November 30 but because of the present Covid 19 restrictions the museum opening was delayed this year.

 Wallingford Museum’s amazing new bone china mug provides its user with a history of Wallingford Castle from its origins, through its medieval magnificence, to its destruction after the Civil War and ultimate designation as a scheduled monument.

 The mug has 15 annotated hand drawn pictures, with the scenes and characters inspired by manuscript art, with backgrounds added to reflect the castle story.

-These mugs will be on sale £10 each - cash only please.
-Look out for these in the bookshop.
+These mugs are on sale £10 each - Look out for these in the bookshop.

 WALLINGFORD HIGH STEWARD’S AWARD

 We are delighted to be able to tell you that the 2019-20 Wallingford High Steward’s Award ‘for an outstanding contribution which benefits residents and the community of Wallingford’ has been awarded: ‘To the Volunteers of Wallingford Museum and TWHAS’